Why Solar Energy is important?

 Social and Social Benefits

-Based on the Solar Energy Industries Association, the U.S. had an installed capacity of 69.1 gigawatts (GW) which is enough to supply power to more than 13 million homes in the second quarter of 2019.
+Based on the Solar Energy Industries Association, the U.S. had an installed capacity of 69.1 gigawatts (GW) which is enough to power more than 13 million homes in the second quarter of 2019.

 Small and decentralized sources of electricity